Skip to main content

 npm run publish:experimental:canary

 Assuming your branch name is node16-webpack5, the current GP version is 0.15.0, and your feature branch is 28 commits ahead of the last release tag, this should publish a minor release called 0.15.1-experimental-node16-webpack5.28.
 As you push more commits to your experimental branch, you can publish again at any time and the commit number will increment so that there isn't a name collision.
+You will need to have made at least one commit before you can publish another experimental release on the branch.

 Project init with non-latest version